Zero-for-One/TatiBot/README.md

 - `/myvotes` - View all your current votes in detail
   - Shows games you've voted on and their ratings
   - Shows games you haven't voted on (rating 0)
+  - Displays your availability status

-- `/unavailable` - Mark yourself as unavailable (removes all your votes)
+- `/unavailable` - Mark yourself as unavailable (keeps your votes)
+  - Your votes are preserved and will be restored when you mark yourself available again
+  - You won't be counted in results while unavailable

+- `/available` - Mark yourself as available again
+  - Restores your previous votes automatically
+  - You'll be counted in results again

 ### Results & Utilities